BenParisot/hiring-exercises/README.md

 3. As we grow our remote team, async take-home exercises let us judge candidates from different time zones in the same way and by the same criteria.

 ## How to complete this exercise.
-1. blah blah
-2. blah
+1. Choose an exercise that matches your primary domain:
+    * Frontend
+    * Backend
+2. Fork the repo of the e
 3. blah blah